Murder | Degrees

 We will also look into whether the charges arise out of a confession or other admission or inculpatory statement.
 If the confession was the product of coercion (for example, if the police made threats against you or your family) we can motion the court to exclude the inculpatory statement.
 If the police had you in custody at the time and were interrogating you about a murder, and you made a confession without having been read your rights, we can motion the court to exclude that confession based on a violation of your Fifth Amendment right against self-incrimination.

 There may also be circumstances in mitigation.
 If you or a loved one was actually involved in a homicide, but the killing arose “in the heat of passion,” we can argue that the murder charges must be dismissed and that the case should be reduced to voluntary manslaughter.
 For example, if you witnessed your spouse in the midst of intercourse with another individual and you concurrently or very shortly thereafter committed the homicide, we can argue that your passions were inflamed and that you did not have sufficient time to cool off and react more calmly to the situation.

 There are a host of issues we can evaluate based on our analysis of the police reports, witness statements and other evidence both on file and uncovered during our investigation.
 Based on our findings, we may be able to thwart a criminal prosecution in court or achieve acquittal at trial.

-The team at The Law Offices of Robert Ernenwein, PC., includes aggressive, compassionate and experienced Los Angeles criminal defense lawyers with over 60 years of combined experience defending those accused of murder.
+The team at Ernenwein & Mathes, LLP, includes aggressive, compassionate and experienced Los Angeles criminal defense lawyers with over 60 years of combined experience defending those accused of murder.

 Robert is former Los Angeles deputy district attorney and is certified as a Criminal Law Specialist by the California State Bar Board of Legal Specialization.
 The experience and capabilities he will bring to your murder case are tremendous.